gianlucaromeo/flutter-animations-studio/README.md

 # Flutter Animations Studio
-Design and animate with ease using Flutter Animations Studio, a Flutter app that generates live Dart code as you create stunning animations. 😉
+Animate with ease using Flutter Animations Studio, a Flutter app that generates live Dart code as you create stunning animations. 😉